mjackson/monterey/README.md

 Employee.inherit(Person);
 ```

 The tradeoff between using `Function#extend` and `Function#inherits` directly is that the former lets you define properties of the function's prototype more succinctly whereas the latter permits you to use named functions.
+Also, `Function#extend` copies instance properties from parent functions to children.

 ### Events